athletedecoded/rope/README.md

 * `<TRACKER>` is pose tracker to use.
 Options: `bounding_box` (default) or `keypoint`
-* `<DETECTION_THRESHOLD>` is threshold value (float) for a keypoint to qualify as detected (default = 0.1: 0 < threshold < 1.0)
+* `<DETECTION_THRESHOLD>` is threshold value (float) for a keypoint to qualify as detected
+* `<FPS>` is the ideal FPS that you would like to use.
+If the value is greater than the maximum fps for the device, this FPS value will be ignored and the maximum will be used.
+(default = 0.1: 0 < threshold < 1.0)

 ## Evaluation